Sixth Form Entry

 Hampton welcomes applications from boys wishing to join the Sixth Form and we are pleased to meet and discuss opportunities with boys during their Fifth Year (Year 11).

 Entry to the Sixth Form is via online and written assessment, personal statement, Headteacher’s report and interview and is subject to I/GCSE results.
-Assessments are held in November and March of Year 11 and places are conditional on a satisfactory performance at I/GCSE.
+Assessments are held in November of Year 11 and places are conditional on a satisfactory performance at I/GCSE.

 A successful applicant will require strong academic ability and potential and a minimum of 6A/A* grades at I/GCSE is essential.
 Sporting, creative and other talents are also important as the School offers a wide variety of co-curricular activities which form an integral part of the Sixth Form programme.